The Self-Questioning Strategy

 Publication Info: University of Kansas, 1994

-- Strategram Vol. 12, No. 3, December 1999: Presentation ideas for Self-Questioning - Mary Stewart and Sonya Kunkel
+- Strategram Vol. 12, No. 3: Presentation ideas for Self-Questioning, Mary Stewart and Sonya Kunkel (.pdf)

 - Clark, F.L., Deshler, D.D., Schumaker, J.B., Alley, G.R., & Warner, M.M.
 (1984).
 Visual imagery and self-questioning: Strategies to improve comprehension of written material.
 Journal of Learning Disabilities, 17(3), 145-149.
 Two learning strategies, Visual Imagery and Self-Questioning, designed to increase reading comprehension were taught to six students with learning disabilities using a multiple baseline across strategies design on several outcome measures.